 To register as a volunteer, visit Minnesota Responds and create a profile account.
-If you have trouble creating an account or would like more information before registering, please contact the Anoka County Medical Reserve Corps Coordinator.
+Please include your date of birth and licensure information in your profile.
+If you have trouble creating an account or if you need your password reset, please contact the Anoka County Medical Reserve Corps Coordinator.

 POD’s (Points of Dispensing): Public Health Training for Staff and Volunteers